Course pages 2016–17 (still under preparation!)

 - illustrations of how naïve implementations of obvious mathematics can go badly wrong;

-- a study of several standard numerical algorithms.
+- a study of several standard numerical processes, algorithms and techniques.

 An overall implicit aim is to encourage caution when using any floating-point value produced by a computer program.
 A variety of code fragments are provided and most are available in multiple languages.
 Students are strongly encouraged to experiment with these fragments.